Wills and Estate Plans

 We know end-of-life planning can be uncomfortable.
-But we promise you will find comfort in knowing there’s a plan is in place.
-Our attorneys are highly experienced in all aspects of New Jersey estate planning, including the preparing affordable wills, trusts and other end-of-life legal documents.
+But we promise you’ll find comfort in knowing there’s a plan in place.
+Our attorneys are highly experienced in all aspects of New Jersey estate planning, including the preparation of affordable wills, trusts and other end-of-life legal documents.

-We are also experts in navigating in the New Jersey probate process, including in instances of probate litigation and contested wills.
-Our goal is to take the burden off your shoulders and work to ensure yours and your loved one’s plans and interests are preserved above all else.
+We’re also experts in navigating the New Jersey probate process, including in instances of probate litigation and contested wills.
+Our goal is to take the burden off your shoulders and ensure yours and your loved one’s plans and interests are preserved.

 Our New Jersey Estate Planning Services Include:

 Overseeing the Probate Process and Probate Litigation

 The probate process is the term for the legal steps required to settle a person’s estate after they die.

 If the deceased person had a will or estate plan in place, the first step of the NJ probate process is verifying the will and appointing the executor of the will to settle the person’s affairs and distribute any remaining assets.

 What happens if a person dies without a will in New Jersey?

 When a person dies without a will they are termed to have died intestate.

 New Jersey’s intestacy process is handled by the Surrogate Court in the county where the person last lived.
 The court will appoint an administrator to oversee the distribution of the estate with preference in order going to a surviving spouse, partner of a civil union or domestic partner, surviving children, grandchildren, parents, siblings, nieces/nephews.